xybersolve/mkreact-component/README.md

 ## Proviso
 This script doesn't provide end-to-end publishing abilities.
 It assumes that you have already setup publishing on npmjs.org and also have the local client setup to do so.

+# Usage

 ```sh
 $ cd /my/main/component/folder